agrawalprash/traceable-mixnets/README.md

 * We ignore the cost of creating the accumulator and of hashing set values to prime numbers in this approach, since these are one-time costs.
 * We do not run the `membership_prime` benchmark also provided in the official implementation, because this is for the special case when set elements are prime numbers and is not applicable for our general use-case.
 * In addition to the additional benchmark for measuring witness creation time, we also include some minor bugfixes to the official implementation, as detailed in `cpsnark-sm/README.md`.

-## Limitations

-All the figures and numbers reported in Section 6 of the paper are reproducible with the above benchmarks.
-However, we are still in the shepherding phase and are in the process of making some requested presentation-related changes in this section, which are not included in the above experiments.
-These changes mainly entail:

-* Adding the benchmarks for multiple values of $n$ and $m$ and for multiple runs in each setting in Figure 11, as opposed to only for $n=10000$ and $m=4$.
-Note that these benchmarks can already be obtained by running `python db_sm_rsm.py n m` inside the container of experiment 1 with appropriate values of $n$ and $m$.
-* Indicating the time taken in distributed key generation and ciphertext creation by the senders.
-For distributed key generation, we will cite the numbers reported in [3], which is an efficient MPC protocol for distributed key generation for the threshold Paillier cryptosystem we use.
-For sender costs, we will include the times reported under sections `input preparation` and `checking inputs` of experiment 1 output.
-* Adding a discussion on the expected performance tradeoff in switching to BLS12-381 for improved security.

 ## References